Pete-Andrew/particles-test/README.md

 ### A lightweight JavaScript library for creating particles.

 MADE BY VINCENT GARREAU!
-Hosted here on in my repos so I can play with it!!
+Hosted here in my repos so I can play with it!!

 ------------------------------
 ### `Demo / Generator`